 The proposal would also visually merge the two villages.
 This would be undesirable both for residents and for people viewing the villages from the Cotswold escarpment.
 Local people would find their sense of place and identity suddenly eroded.
-The view from above would present a consolidated suburban block, instead of the present subtle interleaving of villages and green fields that is so typical of this part of Gloucestershire.
+The view from above would present a consolidated suburban block.
+King's Stanley and Leonard Stanley are typical of many towns and villages on or near to the Cotswold edge, where character and sense of place is strongly influenced by wedges or fingers of farmland that extend into and subdivide developed areas.
+It is important that these green wedges remain in agricultural use: the character of open land that is farmed is completely different from the character of open land that is suburbanised green strips.
+These strips would, in any case, be subordinate to the housing, which would still dominate.